Libertarian philosophy is not a singular thing, like most things it is a spectrum that can be extremely complex.

 So while I call myself a libertarian, I am on the spectrum of libertarians that acknowledges that our biology and our culture can and does carry deeply encoded lessons from our deep past, and that we ignore them at our peril.

-I acknowledge that individual existence demands social and ecological responsibility, and the no rule based system can ever be optimal in all contexts, however closely it may approximate optimality in some contexts.
+I acknowledge that individual existence demands social and ecological responsibility, and that no rule based system can ever be optimal in all contexts, however closely it may approximate optimality in some contexts.

 I am clear that the idea of individual liberty finds its greatest and most powerful expression in a cooperative social context where diversity is respected, provided that it does not actively pose a risk to the life or liberty of any others.